luigiselmi/dl_remote_sensing/README.md

 * [BigEarthNet dataset statistics](bigearthnetv2_statistics.py)

 ## Library
-The library is a script where functions developed in the notebooks have been moved.
+The library is a script where functions developed in the notebooks have been moved in order to use the same function for the same purpose.
 * [BigEarthNetLib](lib/bigearthnetv2_lib.py)

 ### Scene classification